anynines/a9s-kubernetes-training/website/docs/kubernetes/80-stateful-sets/37-postgresql-read-write-exercise.md

 ---
 id: stateful-set-postgresql-4
-title: PostgreSQL Exercise - 4
+title: PSQL Access to PostgreSQL
 ---

 ## Accessing the Database using `psql`